Table of Contents

 - “Hey Armando!
 I’m just letting you know that I am leaving my house, and I am on my way to pick you up.
 I’ll be there in … (minutes/hours).”

 Also, if you are hanging with your friends, and you are the one driving me home, don’t have your friends ask for my address.
 This happened to me a while back when I was at my old church.

 This goes back to the car ride situation.
 If you want to be there for me, let me know that I can rely on you.
 Again, don’t say, “I’ll take you on a drive this weekend…” or, “I’ll pick you up today after …” and not fall through it.
 This will make me very upset, and will easily lose my respect for you from not showing up for the first time, or by making invalid excuses in a pattern that I will notice after a while.

 If I need transportation to an event, offer me transportation.
-While I can take Uber or Lyft, I would rather save money if the event was across town or in a different city, such as Atlanta or something like that.
+While I can take Uber or Lyft, I would rather save money if the event was across town or in a different city, such as Atlanta, Macon, or even Augusta.

 Be Patient And Understanding

 Yes, I may take longer to do things, but it is frustrating for me to feel like I am being rushed.
 Please be patient and understanding.

 This is self-explanatory.
 If you are polite to others around you, be the same way to me.